 The first ingredients I’ll address are the ones you may not already have hanging around:

-3 fresh lemons (I used classic lemons, but if you’re reading this post during meyer lemon season feel free to use them instead!)
+- and 3 fresh lemons: I used classic lemons, but if you’re reading this post during meyer lemon season feel free to use them instead!

 If you’re unfamiliar with lemon curd, here’s a quick rundown; I promise it’s a lot less fancy/weird than it sounds.
 Lemon curd is simply a preserve with a very thick consistency; it’s typically made from simple ingredients like lemons, butter, eggs, and sugar.
 It’s sweet, tart, and velvety smooth.
 Basically it’s heaven in a jar for lemon lover’s.
-You can make your own (post coming soon!) or buy it in a jar (it’s usually stocked near the jams/jellies in our grocery store).
+You can make your own or buy it in a jar.
 Whatever brand you choose, just be sure the lemon curd is on the firmer side.
 Homemade curds can be “looser” or verrry creamy, and those will not work for this recipe.

 Now that we’ve got our lemon situation under control, let’s move on to the remaining ingredients.
 You’ll need: flour, sugar, baking powder, baking soda, salt, milk, eggs, and butter.
 These are all pretty basic pantry/fridge staples, but it’s always smart to double check you have all of the ingredients needed (and that they’re not expired) before embarking on any baking adventure 😉